yelicoder/angularMaterial/README.md

 2. table1: get data from service
 3. table2: get array of object data from service
 4. table3: get array of object from two account information
-5. table4. get array of object as observable.
+5. table4: get array of object as observable.
 The array of objects are created by two observables.
-6. table5. get array of object from http response using in memory service
+6. table5: get array of object from http response using in memory service
-7. table6. get array of object from real http response JSON
+7. table6: get array of object from real http response JSON
+8. table7: use Postman mock server to simulate 200 response with error code and 404 response

 ## Mock Https response
 ### 1. Use angular angular-in-memory-web-api